 Bennett women have many opportunities for creative leadership through participation in campus organizations and activities.
-These include class government, student union advisory board, College newspaper, College choir, Greek letter sororities, civic organizations, and clubs related to academic disciplines.
-There are also leadership opportunities through residence life.
+These include class government, Student Union Advisory Board, the Bennett Banner College newspaper, the Bennett choir, Greek letter sororities, civic organizations, and clubs related to academic disciplines.
+There are also leadership opportunities through Residence Life.
 Students also have the opportunity to initiate organizations that may not currently exist at the College by working with the Office of Student Activities.